marqu3s/yii2-behaviors/README.md

 $dataProvider->sort->attributeOrders = $this->getGridOrder();
 ```

 ### ActiveRecord

 #### LogChangesBehavior

 Creates a log everytime a model is created or updated.
 The log entry contains all changed attributes, their old and new values.

 Install: Create the necessary table by using the log_active_record.sql script or by copying the migration script to your migration directory and execute `yii migrate`.
 If you want to use your own table, with your own naming conventions, you can customize the behaviour with your table name and columns.

 Usage: add it to the behaviors() method of your ActiveRecord model and customize it using it´s attributes.

+OPTIONAL: You may implement LogChangesInterface in your ActiveRecord and create a custom `getDeletedRecordText()` that returns a custom log message when a record is deleted.

 ```php
 public function behaviors()